xhhhher/MNP-Taxonomy-Classifier/data/README.md

 - File format:  **TSV (Tab-Separated Values)**
 - NPAtlas provides curated natural products with compound IDs, SMILES, and organism information.

-⚠️ The full dataset can be directly exported as a .tsv file.
+**Note:** The full dataset can be directly exported as a .tsv file.

 **How to Prepare (NPAtlas):**
 1. Go to https://www.npatlas.org/